 You now have a new window for customized map searching.
 In this view, which features a large map, you can define your own search areas by drawing them on the map, or by displaying the outlines of geographies such as neighborhoods, ZIPs, cities or counties on the map and then searching one or more of those areas.

 Use the gray toolbar above the map to create and save your customized search.
-You have several choices for searching with the map by using the three different drop down menus as shown below:
+You have several choices for searching with the map by using the four drop-down menus as shown below:

 Each dropdown menu will provide you with the following choices:

 You can draw a box on the map by choosing Box from the dropdown and drawing on the map.
 Searching a box (rectangle or square) can be helpful for finding a potentially representative sample of properties in an area you do not know well.